Women in the Spanish Civil War: Agrupación de Mujeres Antifascistas

-While the Agrupación de Mujeres Antifascistas (AMA) represented women from a wide variety of political backgrounds, it ended up serving as a vehicle of communist orthodoxy designed to mobile women to support the Communist cause on the Republican side of the civil war.
+While the Agrupación de Mujeres Antifascistas (AMA) represented women from a wide variety of political backgrounds, it ended up serving as a vehicle of communist orthodoxy designed to mobilize women to support the Communist cause on the Republican side of the civil war.

 Communists

 The varying political parties during this period on the left would all work with each other and, in the latter stages of the war, against each other.
-The PCE would often be at the center of much of this, trying to attract support for their Stalinist Communism ideology from various left-wing factions.
+The PCE would often be at the center of much of this, trying to attract support for their Stalinist communism ideology from various left-wing factions.
 When they were not trying to directly collaborate, crossover in membership would see many communist women involved in other organizations.

 Female Stalinists actively participated in POUM and Trotskyite purges in Barcelona.
-Women like Teresa Pàmies were intentionally excluded POUM affiliated women even as they tried to build bridges with PSOE.
-Teresa Pàmies wrote for a number of Communist publications during the war while she was only a teenager.
+Women like Teresa Pàmies were intentionally excluded by POUM affiliated women even as they tried to build bridges with PSOE.
+Pàmies wrote for a number of Communist publications during the war while she was only a teenager.
 These publications included Juliol, Treball, and La Rambla.
-During the Civil War, Teresa Pàmies founded the Catalan branch of JSU.
+During the Civil War, Pàmies founded the Catalan branch of JSU.
 Near the end of the war, she was a delegate at the Second World Youth Peace Conference at Vassar College in the United States.
 While there, she was surrounded by all the Spanish leftist factions, except POUM.
 Pàmies would also be responsible for isolating POUM's youth organization, Juventudes Comunistas Ibéricas, in such a way that it would leave blood on her hands.
 Teresa Pàmies exclusion of POUM is notable as her cousins were part of the organization, and her opinion of them was that they were committed anti-Fascists.